 These financial statements have been prepared on the basis of a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business, and on a historical cost basis except for the revaluation of certain financial instruments.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
-The financial statements were approved by the Board of Directors on May 30, 2023.
+The financial statements were approved by the Board of Directors on May 23, 2024.

-For the years ended January 31, 2023 and 2022
+For the years ended January 31, 2024 and 2023 (Expressed in Canadian dollars)

-3. Significant Accounting Policies
+3. Material Accounting Policies